awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.

-Use this key to compare the source of the request with the account ID that you specify in the policy\.
-For example, assume that you have an Amazon S3 bucket in your account that is configured to deliver object creation events to an Amazon SNS topic\.
-In that case, you could use this condition key to check that Amazon S3 is not being used as a [confused deputy](id_roles_create_for-user_externalid.md#confused-deputy)\.
-Amazon S3 tells Amazon SNS the account that the bucket belongs to\.
+Use this key to compare the account ID of the resource making a service\-to\-service request with the account ID that you specify in the policy\.
-+ **Availability** – This key is included in the request context only if a resource triggers a service to call another service on behalf of the resource owner\.
++ **Availability** – This key is included in the request context only if accessing a resource triggers an AWS service to call another service on behalf of the resource owner\.
+The calling service must pass the resource ARN of the source to the called service\.
+This ARN includes the source account ID\.

+You can use this condition key to check that Amazon S3 is not being used as a [confused deputy](id_roles_create_for-user_externalid.md#confused-deputy)\.For example, when an Amazon S3 bucket update triggers an Amazon SNS topic post, the Amazon S3 service invokes the `sns:Publish` API operation\.
+The bucket is considered the source of the SNS request and the value of the key is the account ID from the bucket's ARN\.

 ## aws:SourceArn<a name="condition-keys-sourcearn"></a>

 Works with [ARN operators](reference_policies_elements_condition_operators.md#Conditions_ARN)\.

-Use this key to compare the source of the request with the [Amazon Resource Name \(ARN\)](reference_identifiers.md#identifiers-arns) that you specify in the policy\.
-For example, when an Amazon S3 bucket update triggers an Amazon SNS topic post, the Amazon S3 service invokes the `sns:Publish` API operation\.
-The bucket is considered the source of the SNS request and the value of the key is the bucket's ARN\.
+Use this key to compare the [Amazon Resource Name \(ARN\)](reference_identifiers.md#identifiers-arns) of the resource making a service\-to\-service request with the ARN that you specify in the policy\.

 This key does not work with the ARN of the principal making the request\.
 Instead, use [aws:PrincipalArn](#condition-keys-principalarn)\.
-+ **Availability** – This key is included in the request context only if a resource triggers a service to call another service on behalf of the resource owner\.

 The source's ARN includes the account ID, so it is not necessary to use `aws:SourceAccount` with `aws:SourceArn`\.
++ **Availability** – This key is included in the request context only if accessing a resource triggers an AWS service to call another service on behalf of the resource owner\.
+The calling service must pass the ARN of the original resource to the called service\.

+You can use this condition key to check that Amazon S3 is not being used as a [confused deputy](id_roles_create_for-user_externalid.md#confused-deputy)\.
+For example, when an Amazon S3 bucket update triggers an Amazon SNS topic post, the Amazon S3 service invokes the `sns:Publish` API operation\.
+The bucket is considered the source of the SNS request and the value of the key is the bucket's ARN\.

 ## aws:SourceIp<a name="condition-keys-sourceip"></a>